velosoberti/DataAnalytics/README.md

 #

-- Churn Analysis for a Telecom Company
+<h3 id="churn-analysis-for-a-telecom-company">Churn Analysis for a Telecom Company</h3>
 <p>This project focuses on analyzing customer churn for a telecom company.
 It is divided into six main parts.</p> <p><strong>First:</strong> We assess the scope of the problem.
 Is churn actually a significant issue for the company, or is it within acceptable limits?</p> <p><strong>Next,</strong> we explore whether demographic factors are influencing churn.
 Are certain customer segments more prone to canceling their services?</p> <p><strong>Third,</strong> we investigate whether the type of contract significantly affects churn.
 Does contract length or type play a role in customer retention?</p> <p><strong>Fourth,</strong> we examine the impact of payment methods.
 Could the choice of payment method increase the likelihood of a customer churning?</p> <p><strong>Fifth,</strong> we calculate the probability of churn for customers with a tenure of just one month.
 What are the early indicators of churn risk?</p> <p><strong>Finally,</strong> we build a machine learning model to predict churn.
 Unlike many projects that build multiple classifiers and choose the best through cross-validation, this project prioritizes speed and precision.
 We opted for a <strong>Random Forest</strong> model, fine-tuning parameters like `max_features`, `n_estimators`, and `ccp_alpha` for pruning.
 This resulted in a model with 90% accuracy and approximately 60% recall, without severe overfitting.
 The model not only performs well but also highlights the most influential factors driving churn.</p> <p>This approach helps the company continuously feed new data into the model and track the most critical variables contributing to customer churn.</p> <p align="center"> <a href="https://github.com/velosoberti/DataAnalytics/blob/main/PROJETO%20-%20ANÁLISE%20DE%20CHURN/PROJECT%20-%20CHURN%20ANALYSIS.ipynb" style=" display: inline-block; padding: 10px 20px; font-size: 16px; font-weight: bold; color: #fff; background-color: #007bff; border: 2px solid #800080; border-radius: 5px; text-decoration: none; "> Click Here </a> </p>

 #

-- Study of Ibovespa stocks in Brazil.
+<h3 id="study-of-ibovespa-stocks-in-brazil">Study of Ibovespa Stocks in Brazil</h3>
         <p>The project aims to evaluate stocks in the IBOVESPA index.
 This project has four parts.</p>
         <p><strong>First:</strong> We start with data selection.
 The raw data from the IBOVESPA includes over 810 columns divided into categories such as "CLOSE_", "VOL_", "HURST_", "POWER_", "PROB_".</p>
         <p><strong>Next,</strong> we process this data.
 Since close values only appear after 10 AM, we need to remove values before this time.</p>